Are you frustrated because you’ve some stuff to fix up around your yard?

 YouTube Video One Month Everlast MIG Welder Review

-I found this nice YouTube video by Tim Robel at his custom auto shop, describing and showing what he has been able to do with the 140 MIG.
+Here’s a YouTube video by Tim Robel at his custom auto shop.
+He describes and shows what he has done with his Everlast 140e MIG.

 Everlast i-MIG One Month Review

 You get five years parts and labor against manufacturing defects.

 There’s 6 months warranty on the torch and cables.

 And if your Everlast power MIG fail within 30 days of you buying there’s a satisfaction guarantee.

 You can choose a repair instead within the 30 days.
 Everlast will pay the shipping to and from the repair center on mainland USA.

 Which is pretty good and shows they have faith in their MIG welders.

 Users report they’ve found contacting Everlast for help easy and They’re responsive.